Boiler

 4. Visible leaks

-Boiler leaks should never be ignored, as they can lead to water damage, mould growth, and other costly issues.
-Whether the leak is coming from the pressure relief valve, connections, or the boiler itself, it's crucial to have a professional technician inspect and repair the problem as soon as possible.
-Ignoring a boiler leak can result in severe damage to your property and even compromise the safety of your home.
+Whether the leak is coming from the pressure relief valve, connections, or the boiler itself, it's crucial to have a gas engineer inspect and repair the problem as soon as possible with replacement parts.

 Common causes of boiler leaks